kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

 Existing solutions for scheduled snapshotting include [cron jobs](https://forums.aws.amazon.com/message.jspa?messageID=570265) and [external storage drivers](http://rancher.com/introducing-convoy-a-docker-volume-driver-for-backup-and-recovery-of-persistent-data/).
 Some cloud storage volumes can be configured to take automatic snapshots, but this is specified on the volumes themselves.

+As the initial effort to support snapshot in Kubernetes, an external controller and provisioner (i.e. two separate binaries) have been added (https://github.com/kubernetes-incubator/external-storage/tree/master/snapshot).

+To continue that effort, this design is proposed to move the Kubernetes snapshot support in-tree by providing snapshot API and controller in-tree.

 ## Objectives

 For the first version of snapshotting support in Kubernetes, only on-demand snapshots will be supported.
 Features listed in the roadmap for future versions are also nongoals.